Wednesday, October 10, 2018 | 8:30 AM - 9:30 AM

 This session shares the experience of building an arts in health program in a major medical center over a 30-year career.
 Lessons learned will be explained including assessing the needs of the patients and staff, self-care in an extremely intense setting, creating boundaries, understanding the needs of the patients and staff, and understanding the politics of an institution while recognizing the need for clinical support.

 8:45 AM—9:00 AM Artful Healing: Supporting Life Transitions Using Digital Storytelling and Music

 When children and families are in a time of significant change, stress, transition, joy, or pain, they are often searching for ways to make meaning of and process their experience.
 Through art, patients are able to regain control of their story and express themselves in a humanistic way.
 We will share case studies demonstrating the process of supporting an individual through a life event and how this can be coordinated in an inpatient medical setting.

 1. Participants will be able to summarize the benefit of creative arts therapies as a tool for coping support and feel confident in disseminating this knowledge at their home facility

-9:00 AM—9:15 AM The Many Blooms of Arts in Health: A look at Penn State Hershey & Cleveland Clinic
+9:00 AM—9:15 AM The Many Blooms of Arts in Health: A look at Penn State Hershey, Cleveland Clinic and Bassett Healthcare

 Integrating the arts into healthcare can take many forms.
-This session will look at two different programs.
-Penn State Milton S. Hershey Medical Center in Hershey, PA and Cleveland Clinic in Cleveland, OH will discuss their programs, structure, and funding.
+This session will look at three different programs.
+Penn State Milton S. Hershey Medical Center in Hershey, PA and Cleveland Clinic in Cleveland, OH, and Bassett Medical Center in Cooperstown, NY will discuss their programs, structure, and funding.
 Arts in health programs can start and grow and evolve differently – and anyone can do it!